 Promoting French watchmaking expertise

 At Charlie, we choose to be rooted locally.
-By assembling our watches directly in France, we support skilled jobs and contribute to the transfer of valuable skills for the future of watchmaking.
+By assembling our watches directly in France, we support skilled jobs and contribute to the transmission of valuable skills for the future of watchmaking.
 This responsible approach also allows us to better control our production chain: maintaining, repairing, or recycling a watch is much simpler and more sustainable when everything happens locally.